aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/Connecting to Aptos Incentivized Testnet.md

     ```
 ## Shutdown Nodes for Incentivized Testnet

-If you have ensured that your node left the validator set, you can now take down the validator node and cleanup the resources used by the node.
+If you have ensured that your node has left the validator set, you can now take down the validator node.

 ### Using source code

 - Stop your node.
-- Remove the data directory: `rm -rf <your-data-directory>`
+- Remove the data directory: `rm <your-data-directory>`
 - Remove the genesis blob file and waypoint
 - Depends on if you want to reuse your node identity, you can choose to keep or delete the `private-keys.yaml`, `validator-identity.yaml`, `validator-full-node-identity.yaml` files.